michieltjampens/dcafs/docs/Basics.md

 Now when you check the rtvals or the database, results below 10 shouldn't appear anymore.
 But in the database, it might be obvious that there are gaps... this could be fixed but that's for another section.

-> Note: For now, a message much comply with all filters.
+> Note: For now, a message must comply with all filters.
 The only exception to that rule is startswith, you can add multiple
 > of those in a single filter, they will be or'd instead.

-This is a really short intro into FilterForward, check the dedicated markdown page for more.
+This is a really short intro into FilterForward, check the dedicated guide for more.

 ### 2. Math